Arrival of Mary, Queen of Scots

 There were five main reasons why Mary was a threat to Elizabeth, even before Mary's arrival in England in 1568.

-• Mary's first husband was Lord Darnley.
-He had a claim to the English throne, which strengthened Mary's own.
+Mary's first husband was Lord Darnley.
+He had a to English throne, which strengthened Mary's own.

-• Mary had a son, which meant she had a possible heir.
+Mary had a son, which meant she had a possible

-• Elizabeth did not have any children.
-Mary was her closest living relative, which made Mary next in line to the English throne.
+Elizabeth did not have any children.
+Mary was her closest living relative, which made Mary next in line to English throne.

-• Because Mary, Queen of Scots, was Catholic, she was supported by those who wanted to restore Catholicism to England.
+Because Mary, Queen of Scots, was , she was supported by those who wanted to restore Catholicism to England.

 When did Mary, Queen of Scots flee Scotland to England?